liaojinyue/mouse_testis_scATAC/README.md

 # mouse_testis_scATAC
-Scripts used for "The single-cell chromatin accessibility landscape in mammalian perinatal testis development".
+Scripts used for "The single-cell chromatin accessibility landscape in mouse perinatal testis development".